The Bankrate promise

 Most credit experts advise keeping your credit utilization below 30 percent, especially if you want to maintain a good credit score.
-This means that if you have $10,000 in available credit, your outstanding balances should never exceed $3,000.
-It is all right to occasionally make purchases that exceed 30 percent of your available credit, as long as you pay them off within your grace period and avoid turning them into revolving balances or long-term debt.
+This means if you have $10,000 in available credit, your outstanding balances should not exceed $3,000.
+It’s all right to occasionally make purchases that exceed 30 percent of your available credit, as long as you pay them off within your grace period and avoid turning them into revolving balances or long-term debt.

 How can you calculate your credit utilization ratio?

-If you want to calculate your credit utilization ratio, start by adding up all of the credit limits on your credit cards.
-If you don’t know your credit limits, you can often find them by logging into your credit card account portal or app.
+If you want to calculate your credit utilization ratio, start by adding up all the credit limits on your credit cards.
+If you don’t know your credit limits, you can find them by logging into your credit card account.

-If you’d rather not do the math by hand, there are many online credit utilization calculators that can help speed up this process.
+If you’d rather not do the math yourself, there are many online credit utilization calculators that can help speed up this process.
 You could also sign up for a credit monitoring app that will automatically calculate your credit utilization ratio for you.
-The Capital One® CreditWise® app, for example, recalculates your credit utilization ratio every week and lets you know if any changes to your credit utilization ratio have a negative or positive effect on your credit score.
+The Capital One CreditWise app, for example, recalculates your credit utilization ratio every week and lets you know if any changes to your credit utilization ratio have a negative or positive effect on your credit score.
 CreditWise is free and available to everyone regardless of whether you have a Capital One credit card, so consider adding it to your credit utilization toolkit.